laudep/swiss-tournament-planner/README.md

 _**WARNING**: The schema will overwrite existing databases named "tournament"._

 Steps using [the Vagrant VM described above](https://github.com/udacity/fullstack-nanodegree-vm):
-After running the VM open up a terminal in the project directory and acces the PostgreSQL database server:
+After running the VM open up a terminal in the project directory and access the PostgreSQL database server:
 ```
 $ psql
 ```